 In other words, the expectation of the New Testament is that we will be doing life in community and know one another and spur one another on by our example, by our love, by our servanthood that I would want to walk more with God because I get to hang out with you.
 I watch how you love your family, I watch what you do at work, I watch the sacrifice of your time and your energy and your money to help other people.
 That’s the picture.
 It’s iron sharpening iron.

-But the greatest of these is: it’s love.
 So the question I have for me, the question I have for us is: Are we going to be people who love each other?
 Are we going to be people who love those who hate us?
 By our attitudes, by our words, by our sacrifice.
-And are we going to be people who are willing to wash each other’s feet?
+God, that requires such grace.
+We cannot do this, but by Your grace, we can.